 As a participant in the healthcare industry, our operations and relationships, and those of our customers, are regulated by a number of federal, state and local governmental entities.
 The impact of these regulations can adversely affect us even though we may not be directly regulated by specific healthcare laws and regulations.
 We must ensure that our products and services can be used by our customers in a manner that complies with those laws and regulations.
 Inability of our customers to do so could affect the marketability of our products and services or our compliance with our customer contracts, or even expose us to direct liability under the theory that we had assisted our customers in a violation of healthcare laws or regulations.
 A number of federal and state laws, including anti-kickback restrictions and laws prohibiting the submission of false or fraudulent claims, apply to healthcare providers and others that make, offer, seek or receive referrals or payments for products or services and relationships may not be clear and may be applied to our business in ways that we do not anticipate.
+Federal and state regulatory and heir application to our specific services and relationships may not be clear and may be applied to our business in ways that we do not anticipate.
 Federal and state regulatory and law enforcement authorities have recently increased enforcement activities with respect to Medicare and Medicaid fraud and abuse regulations and other healthcare reimbursement laws and rules.
 From time to time, participants in the healthcare industry receive inquiries or subpoenas to produce documents in connection with government investigations.
 We could be required to expend significant time and resources to comply with these requests, and the attention of our management team could be diverted by these efforts.
 The occurrence of any of these events could give our customers the right to terminate our contracts with us and result in significant harm to our business and financial condition.